 - Has clear goals, plans, and deliverables

 - Currently isn’t working or is cobbled together

 - Is valuable for your team to have a record of

 Set up a project

 Projects in Asana are flexible enough for a variety of uses, so the possibilities are almost limitless.
-If you need some ideas, check out one of the general workflows below:
+If you need some ideas, check out one of the templates below: